Shauryaa20/Story-And-Poetry-Generate/README.md

   Define the maximum length of the generated story or poem.

 - 🤖 **AI Text Generation using Seq2Seq Models**
-  Utilizes deep learning sequence models to ensure contextual, fluent, and coherent content.
+  Utilizes deep learning sequence models to ensure contextual, fluent and coherent content.

 - 💻 **Modern, Responsive UI**
   Built with React and Tailwind CSS for an intuitive and sleek user experience.